No one starts a business with dreams of providing poor customer service.

 Companies are customers, too.
 They should have similarly high expectations from the tools they use to run their businesses.

 There are countless tools in every category.
 Marketing technology now boasts over 4,000 vendors — a huge leap from the 150 itemized back in 2011 — all providing some sort of point solution to solve an acute challenge for businesses scrambling to meet customers’ needs.
-The same goes with help desk software.
+The same goes with customer service software.

 Which brings me to my last point: